 In this blog, we outline what a data strategy assessment is, how to approach it in three steps, and how it ultimately leads to a data strategy roadmap.
 We also provide examples of successful data strategy assessments.

-Successful, thriving companies all have one thing in common: they are able to make sense of their data and strategically use it to transform and drive their business forward.
+Successful, thriving companies all have one thing in common: they can make sense of their data and strategically use it to transform and drive their business forward.
 But how do they do it?
-It’s simple: they have a defined data strategy that acts as the foundation to their data and analytics practices.
+It’s simple: they have a defined data strategy that acts as the foundation of their data and analytics practices.

-A good strategy is more than just data and technology — it is a defined plan that outlines the people, processes, technology, and data your organization needs to accomplish your data and analytics goals.
-A good data strategy answers exactly what you need to use data more effectively; what processes are required to ensure the data is high quality and accessible; what technology will enable the storage, sharing, and analysis of data; and the data required, where it’s sourced from, and whether it’s of good quality.
+A good strategy is more than just data and technology — it is a defined plan that outlines the people, processes, technology, and data that your organization needs to accomplish your data and analytics goals.
+A good data strategy answers exactly:

 Before you can answer any of these questions and develop a successful data strategy, you should start with a data strategy assessment.